slerman12/Help-me/2-Opposing-views.md

 <!--
 Chenliang was younger than Henry, a good amount closer to my age than Henry's, and didn't have tenure yet, though he acquired it [a couple years after accepting me into his lab.]() -->

-Chenliang was younger than Henry, a good amount closer to my age than Henry's, and didn't have tenure [yet.](https://github.com/user-attachments/assets/b064fc1d-d941-4d9c-8b51-ec3390f827c8)

 I worked under Chenliang for the next 3 years, 2020 - 2023, "only" managed to publish 2 papers in that time, and could've published far more if something about his group didn't constrict my more philosophical interests.
 <!-- , at which point he wanted to reallocate funding to someone else with a faster publication rate, with short notice. -->